 - In the meantime, cook the sausage until browned.

-- Stir in the half and half, honey and sour cream.
+- Stir in the cream, honey and sour cream.
 Use an immersion blender to puree until smooth.

 - Ladle soup into bowls and add toppings.